Wraithware/jakes-game-of-life/README.md

   - black:  life or life-like entity
   - gray:   protolife construct (may turn into creature)
 - Smaller creatures tend to be faster, though certain shapes can speed up larger creatures, and faster creatures evolve with more speed

+## Running
+No framework is used here for now.
+I'll be making it a React app soon-ish, for portfolio reasons, but I'll try to keep things organized so that the framework can be easily pulled out, probably just 2 versions.

+The simplest way I've found to run this so far is just to use VS Code with the Live Server plug in.
+I'll add additional details for running the React app when that is done.
+Good luck.